-Code Course Learning Outcomes Teaching Strategies Assessment Methods 1.0 Knowledge and Understanding: students will be able to 1.1 Define terms and concepts in different branches of linguistics Lecture, group discussion, pair work and classroom activities Type of Assessment: Quiz, Worksheets, Midterm, Final Exam Nature of Questions: Fill in the blanks, Multiple Choice Questions, Matching questions, True/false, Short answers 1.2 Describe aspects of general linguistics in detail Lecture, group discussion, pair work and classroom activities Type of Assessment: Same as above Nature of Questions: Fill in the blanks, Multiple Choice Question Matching questions, True/false, Short answers 2.0 Skills: students will be able to 2.1 Analyze phonemes, morphemes, and syllables based on set criteria Discussion, Group work, Peer group presentation & Assignment Type of Assessment: Same as above Nature of Questions: Questions on voiced and voiceless the three-term label, fill in the blanks, true or false, and subjective question 2.2 Illustrate syntactic structures with the help of tree diagrams Discussion, Group work, Peer group presentation & Assignment Type of Assessment: Same as above Nature of Questions: Draw a tree diagram, Explain the following sentence structure using a tree diagram Analyze the place and manner of articulation for the following phonemes 3.0 Values: students will b e able to 3.1 Engage in innovative illustrations through pair work and classroom activities Type of Assessment: Same as above Nature of Questions: Questions that focus on identifying examples of semantics like polysemy, metonymy,
+Code Course Learning Outcomes Teaching Strategies Assessment Methods 1.0 Knowledge and understanding: students will be able to 1.1 Identify and name the key concepts, terms ideas, and theories in different areas of linguistics.
+Lecturer's presentation, group discussion, pair work and classroom activities Type of Assessment: Quiz, Worksheets, Midterm, Final Exam Nature of Questions: Fill in the blanks, Multiple Choice Questions, Matching questions, True/false, Short answers 1.2 Recall the place and manner of articulation of English sounds Lecturer's presentation, group discussion, pair work and classroom activities, Active Learning, and Collaborative Learning Type of Assessment: Same as above Nature of Questions: Fill in the blanks, Multiple Choice Questions, Matching questions, True/false, Short answers 2.0 Skills: students will be able to 2.1 Analyze phonemes, morphemes, and syllables structure based on set Discussion, Group work, Peer group presentations, Assignment, Active Learning, and Type of Assessment: Same as above Nature of Questions: Questions on voiced and voiceless sounds, the three-term label, fill in the blanks, MCQs, true or false, and subjective questions

+Code Course Learning Outcomes Teaching Strategies Assessment Methods criteria Collaborative Learning 2.2 Illustrate syntactic structures with the help of tree diagrams Discussion, Group work, Peer group presentation, and Assignment Type of Assessment: Same as above Nature of Questions: Draw a tree diagram, Explain the following sentence structure using a tree diagram Analyze the place and manner of articulation for the following phonemes 3.0 Values: students will be able to 3.1 Engage in innovative illustrations through collaborative practical approaches.
+Pair work and classroom activities, Active Learning, and Collaborative Learning Type of Assessment: Same as above Nature of Questions: Questions that focus on identifying examples of semantics like polysemy, metonymy, hyponymy, synonymy, antonymy and deixis etc.